 nodetool package uninstall <owner>/<repo>

-Commands wrap pip/uv to install the package, then refresh metadata caches stored under ~/.config/nodetool/packages.
+These commands install the package, then refresh metadata caches stored under ~/.config/nodetool/packages.

 Scan Project